Continuum of Care

 POST TREATMENT SUPPORT - Learning How to Be Responsible for Ourselves

-In the intervention process, Whole Families Intervention and Holistic Recovery Services offers coaching for family members during treatment to help them shift old behaviors and reactions toward healthier responses.
+In the intervention process, Whole Families Intervention and Holistic Recovery Services offer to coach for family members during treatment to help them shift old behaviors and reactions toward healthier responses.
 Each person will learn how to be responsible for their own physical, mental and emotional wellbeing - and allow others to practice the same.

 POST TREATMENT SUPPORT - Learning How to Practice Self-Care